kinten108101/kinten108101.github.io/_posts/2020-07-16-pathfinding1.md

 ## Vision: Caffe, SSD

 The latter part of this article is now subject to updates as part of my on-going research, all of which are to be encapsulated.
 During this trying period, a great many interests unthought-of interests have been unearthed and not to mention is the forthcoming tight schedule (and extra syllabuses).
-Stay tune! :)
+Stay tuned! :)